Top Rated Online Casinos

 Charity organizations are always looking for new ways of raising money.
 While hosting auctions, events, and other activities can raise a lot of money, some people do get tired of going to the same type of event over and over.
 One different way of raising money that hasn't been used by a lot of charities is hosting a charity poker tournament.

 There are a couple of reasons why charity poker tournaments aren't more prevalent.
 First, the laws surrounding poker are somewhat complicated, and charities often prefer to go with an event that has no questionable legality than to dive into local gambling laws.
+There used to be many different legal obstacles preventing residents of Quebec Canada to gamble for example, so holding different online tournaments would have been a challenge.
+Now Quebec players can gamble at online casinos which opens many more doors to charities looking for an alternative.
 Also, a number of people may not play poker or may have a personal dislike of gambling, which means the number of donors may be smaller than if a different charity event were held.

 Each charity poker tournament is likely to be slightly different.
 The organization will set down the rules, including the rules of the game, the buy-in amount, the prize amount, if players are allowed to buy back in, and how much of the money goes to the charity.
 Most charities will also want to hire professional dealers, if not for the whole tournament than for the last table.
 This will guarantee impartiality and help settle any disputes among players